These operational and documentation challenges are connected to broader

 - Workflow management

-- Long-term operational scalability
+- Long-term business scalability

-How Construction Teams Can Improve Documentation
+How Construction Teams Improve Documentation

-Why Modern Construction Firms Are Prioritizing Documentation
+Why Modern Construction Firms Prioritize Documentation

 As projects become more complex, documentation has become essential for: